Ollieeryo/RestfulAPI_TypeScript/README.md

 # RestfulAPI_TypeScript

-For the purpose of practice design Restful API, TypeScript and express.js with MySQL(Prisma) Database
+For the purpose of practice design Restful API, TypeScript and express.js with MySQL Database

 Main tool
 * node.js